 Evolutionary, it was a safety measure to remain ‘negative’ that the unknown sound is a tiger and we better run rather than remain “positive” that it is not.

 In today’s terms: imagine you are having an exceptionally marvelous week!

-You feel good about yourself, find time to exercise, eat nourishing food, get enough sleep, feel productive at work and even get a promotion.
+You woke up feeling good about yourself, found time to exercise, ate nourishing food, got enough sleep, felt productive at work, got quality time with your partner, and even get a promotion…

-Yet, just to contrast those peak moments, ONE day, for example, you don’t hear your alarm, get up late, spill coffee on your shirt, get stuck in traffic, miss your workout, eat poorly and, accordingly, don’t perform your best.
+Yet, to contrast those peak moments, ONE day, for example, you didn’t hear your alarm, woke up later than you`d planned, spilled coffee on your shirt, got stuck in traffic, missed your workout, ate poorly, and, accordingly, didn’t perform your best.

 Because of our genetic make-up, we tend to ignore ALL the positive feedback and focus on the tiny little mean remark or incident that pulled us out of our happy place.